wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-management-secure-score/includes/introduction.md

-Reporting in Microsoft 365 security center is split up into four categories:
+Reporting in Microsoft 365 Defender portal is split up into four categories:

 - **Identities** – user accounts and credentials
 - **Data** – email and document contents